Sponsors of

 Laurette, son Anthony,

-daughter Laura, son-in-law Mike Lewis and Peter and girlfriend Judy travelled in the AEC transporter converted
+daughter Laura, son-in-law Mike Lewis and Peter and wife-to-be Judy travelled (right) in the AEC transporter converted

 by the Delta Garage team to Douglas's